 At a time when we’re all shopping from home more, Free the Grapes! believes consumers like you, not state law, should decide which wines you can enjoy.
 Wineries that have successfully grown their brands to make more than 106,000 cases each vintage should not be penalized by New Jersey for being too big or for being owned by a big winery.
 Some New Jersey wineries approaching the capacity cap in their production may soon have to stop shipping to New Jersey consumers.

 Removing this barrier to winery direct shipping won’t just help consumers.
-New Jersey stands to gain $6.5 million a year in revenues from the sales and excise taxes these additional wineries would remit to the state, and the license fees they would be required to pay, according to research by Wine Institute.
+New Jersey stands to gain $4 million a year in new revenue from sales and excise taxes, and for license fees new wine shippers would be required to pay, according to research by Wine Institute.

 Thank you for your support!